dotnet/docs-aspire/docs/database/sql-server-component-deployment.md

 ## [.NET CLI](#tab/cli)

-In an empty directory, run the following command to create a new .NET Aspire app:
+In an empty directory, run the following command to create a new .NET Aspire project:

 ```dotnetcli
 dotnet new aspire-starter --output AspireSql